If You Haven’t Used A Dethatcher, You’re Doing It Wrong

 Using the Greenworks Cordless Dethatcher In My Yard

-The best time to use a dethatcher is in the Fall, right before you aerate and overseed.
+The best time to use a dethatcher is in the Fall, right before you normally aerate and overseed.
 The next best time is in the early Spring before putting down your pre emergent.
 That’s exactly what I did this year to make sure I was starting with a clean canvas.

 Here’s how the Greenworks 40V cordless dethatcher did in my lawn.